100% Satisfaction Guaranteed

-It’s hard to say exactly why there are so many scams on Offerup.
-Some might argue that OfferUp simply doesn’t do enough to protect real users.
+You may ask, “can you trust offerup?”
+The truth is, it’s hard to say exactly why there are so many scams on Offerup.
+Some might argue that OfferUp simply doesn’t do enough to protect real users or offer enough purchase protection.
 And in some situations, they may be right.

 Others, however, would argue that scammers are more sophisticated and adaptive than ever.
 They would add that no level of security is really a match for such a widespread and surging problem.

 But no matter the reason, it’s fair to say that education and prevention may be the best tools out there for protecting yourself and steering clear of the scammer trap.
 Knowing how to spot red flags and when to back away is always an important first step toward achieving peace of mind.

 If you use the OfferUp service and fall victim to a scam – or spot any suspicious behavior – report the incident to the site as soon as possible.
 Once you report and block a user, you may still see their items, but you won’t be able to exchange messages.

 Also, if you gave out any bank or credit card info at any point during the transaction, be sure to contact your financial service provider right away.
 Your provider may or may not recommend canceling your account during the process.
 You might also comb through your bank and credit card statements for suspicious charges.
 If you find any, report those to your provider immediately.